bmino/crypto-splitter/README.md

 # Display a graphical overview of payments, and then execute after a 15 second "cold-feet" delay
 npm run pay

+# Display a graphical overview of distributions, and then execute after a 15 second "cold-feet" delay
+npm run distribute
 ```

 <div style="text-align: center;">